nikukatansa/crossroad-live/site/content/_index.md

   video: LOyUfwdntpA
   showsection: false
 sundayschool:
-  intro: God made everything in the world and created people to love Him and enjoy
+  intro: God created everything, but He made people in a particularly special way.
-    the earth.
-You can read the whole story in Genesis 1.
+    You can read about it in Genesis 1-2.
-  video: qHu352QwXXM
+  video: ZZPfCWV81pE
   showsection: true
 specialvideo:
   title: Remembrance Sunday 2020